 The Sandstone Ridge Trust is run by a Board of up to 10 Trustees; all of whom are volunteers.
 The team is responsible for the overall management of the Trust, its strategic direction and finances.

 - Andrew Hull (Chair)

 Andrew is Emeritus Professor of Landscape Ecology at Liverpool John Moores University.
 Having set up the Ponds Research Unit in 1990, the first audit of Cheshire ponds was undertaken soon afterwards, demonstrating the serious loss of ponds in the county.
 From 1995-1999 he was seconded from the University to become Project Director of the EU-funded "Pond Life Project" working in the UK, Belgium, Denmark and the Netherlands.
 Outputs from this project have become a benchmark for pond conservation both in the UK and beyond, including the need to work at a landscape scale; stakeholder involvement and working with volunteers.
-Currently he is President of the European Pond Conservation Network (EPCN) which seeks to influence key decision makers of the need for greater recognition and support for the conservation of these small but significant wetland features.
-Andrew is also a member of the Rural Regeneration Board set up by Cheshire West and Chester Borough Council.
+He was the first President of the European Pond Conservation Network (EPCN) which seeks to influence key decision makers of the need for greater recognition and support for the conservation of these small but significant wetland features.
+Andrew is a member of the Rural Regeneration Board set up by Cheshire West and Chester Borough Council.

 - Peter Winn